taskflow/taskflow/doc/cookbook/reduce.md

 Taskflow partitions and distributes the workload evenly across all workers for all reduction methods.
-In this example, each internal node applies reduction to two items and the target node `T` will reduce all results returned by the internal nodes to a single value.
+In this example, each internal node sums up two integers and the target node `T` combine all results returned by the internal nodes to a single value.

 # Transform and Reduce